Christopher Fletcher

 I specialise in late medieval England, but it is impossible to work well on this period without building links with a broad range of chronological periods and geographical areas.

 My research is currently spreading out on two fronts.
 On one side, I am developing my long-standing interests in what we call masculinity and in what past actors associated in whole or in part with maleness.
-This has recently led to the completion of a large collaborative project which will appear as The Palgrave Handbook of Masculinity and Political Culture in Europe in 2018.
+Since joining the CNRS, this first took the form of a large collaborative project which appeared as The Palgrave Handbook of Masculinity and Political Culture in Europe, published in 2018.
+I am now working on a monograph focused on the gendered consequences of fundamental changes in the nature of English political culture in the thirteenth and early fourteenth-century (in a word: the transformation of the political-military-fiscal state and the emergence of a greatly expanded political public).
+This is preliminarily entitled: Political masculinities in the kingdom of England, c.
+1227-c.1340: A Prologue to the Hundred Years War.